Thinksky5124/SVTAS/README.md

 ### Finetune

-Indicate `--weights` to load pretrained parameters, PaddleVideo will auto treat it as a finetune mission.
+Indicate `--weights` to load pretrained parameters, ETESVS will auto treat it as a finetune mission.

 ```bash
 export CUDA_VISIBLE_DEVICES=0,1,2,3